manolitto/openvlex2/jacks/README.md

 ### Printing Notes for OpenVLex Glue Jacks

 > **Please note:** If you are completely new to 3D printing, please expect some challenges.
-I'm **not** saying you shouldn't try, it also depends a lot on the quality and capacity of your printer, of course.
+I'm **not** saying you shouldn't try, it also depends a lot on the quality and capacity of your printer and the material.
 However, as these are tiny little things to print, you should have your **first layer** lessons learned.

 - Material: PLA (PETG might work but not yet tested)